Malaysia Airlines 🛫 Inflight Experience

 Malaysia Airlines Inflight Experience 🛫

-This is a trip we’ve done many times, sometimes using the AirAsia budget airline.
-You will generally pay more to travel with Malaysia Airlines, but there are several advantages that can make it worthwhile:
+You will generally pay more to travel with Malaysia Airlines than with the budget airlines such as AirAsia and Batik Airways, but there are several advantages that can make it worthwhile:

-• Schedule Changes: Very common with AirAsia (…and even occasionally with Malaysia Airlines).
+• Schedule Changes: These are very common with AirAsia (…and even occasionally with Malaysia Airlines).

 • Baggage Allowance: 20 kg free checked luggage is standard with Malaysia Airlines.
-With AirAsia, you pay extra for checked luggage.
+With the budget airlines you pay extra for checked luggage.

-• Check-in Service (… or lack of): With AirAsia you’re on your own – you even have to print your own luggage tags at the airport using a really annoying machine.
+• Check-in Service (… or lack of): With budget airlines you’re on your own – you even have to print your own luggage tags at the airport using some really annoying machines.

 • Inflight Refreshments: Complementary with Malaysia Airlines.
-You pay extra with AirAsia.
+You pay extra with budget airlines

-• Stress at the airport: AirAsia is often chaotic, and not all the staff are helpful, making for an unpleasant experience.
+• Stress at the Airport: The budget airlines in Malaysia are often chaotic, and not all the staff are helpful, making for an unpleasant experience.

 Departure Lounge - Waiting to Board